riceissa/vim/README.md

 Working with submodules is proving to be somewhat challenging.
-For instance after changing the location of a submodule, one must do `git submodule sync` to get everything working again.
+For instance after changing the location of a submodule, one must do `git submodule sync` or `git submodule update` to get everything working again.